 Now comes the development, one of the longest of all phases as it carries all the major work.
 As the development team will start working on combining all the requirements of the product gathered in the concept and inception phase.
 It goes under several reviews and revisions for improvement until finalized.

 After development is done, the sprint is tested.
 During the QA process, the quality assurance team runs various tests to assure the functionality of the software.
 It’s the responsibility of QA to make sure if there are any potential errors or bugs, they are to be opened and addressed by the development team in the same sprint for timely releases.
 Once the quality assurance team approves, a possibly shippable product enters the market, is used by end users, and has a chance of receiving feedback, which Agile is willing to accept.
-Users can easily and practically suggest adjustments that feedback is introduced to make the product fit their needs.
+Users can easily and practically suggest adjustments and that feedback is introduced to make the product fit their needs.

 Key Agile Methodologies